top of page

 “No problem.
 I’m sure I’ll see you around, once we get back to Connecticut.”

-“You know it,” she said, giving him a fist bump.
-It might be her last tour, but she had plans to come on the short summer tour to train the new merch manager.
+“You know it,” she said, fist bumping him.
+It might be her last tour, but she thought, if they need her, she could go with them on the short summer tour to train the new merch manager.
 It was the least she could do.
-As she watched Danny load up those boxes, the thought crossed her mind that the new merch manager might be standing right in front of her.
+She watched Danny load up those boxes and the thought crossed her mind that the new merch manager might be standing right in front of her.
 She’d think more about that, once they got home.
 For now, she had other things on her mind.

 The last night of every tour, they found each other.
 Maybe it was release, maybe it was comfort, or maybe it was just what two people did when they were alone in a world that demanded so much.
 Whatever it was, it was theirs.

-As she passed the first door, her stomach flipped.
-Then, before she took another step—an arm shot out and grabbed her wrist.
+As she passed the first door, her stomach flipped, and then—before she could take another step—an arm shot out and grabbed her wrist.

 Sign up for my newsletter over on Substack.
 The Bookish Swoon is totally free to subscribe - because talking about love, book boyfriends, and happily ever afters, should never cost a thing!
 But if you're feeling extra swoony and want to toss a little support my way, I won't say no💕